A lightweight and robust method for blind wideband-to-fullband extension of speech: Introduction

 Limiting the bandwidth of speech is a common technique for dealing with constrained resources.
 The most prominent example is speech coding for real-time communication which often uses narrowband codecs (e.g. G.711 \cite{g711}) or wideband codecs (e.g. AMR-WB \cite{amrwb}, Opus SILK \cite{vos_silk}).
 A second example is neural vocoding in complexity-constrained environments (e.g. LPCNet \cite{lpcnet}) which is used for many applications like text-to-speech synthesis or speech enhancement.

-While bandwidth reduction is effective for saving resources and (mostly) maintains speech intelligibility, it also degrades the listening experience and can lead to listener fatigue.
+While bandwidth reduction is effective for saving resources and (mostly) maintains speech intelligibility, it does degrade the listening experience and can lead to listener fatigue.
 Therefore, a blind bandwith extension (BWE) method can have a largely positive impact for billions of listeners every day.
 However, low complexity is critical for the applications stated above as typical target devices like smartphones can have rather limited compute.
-Furthermore, robustness is essential since any real-world deployment faces huge variability of input signals.
+Furthermore, robustness is essential since any real-world deployment faces huge variability of input speech signals.

 BWE is a well-studied topic and both classical (\cite{makhoul79_bwe, cheng94_bbwe, yasukawa96_tdbwe, yasukawa96_fdbwe, venkatraman15_tdbwe}) and DNN-based (\cite{eskimez_super_resolution, soltanmohammadi_super_resolution, Liu22_vocoding_bwe, mandel23_aero, gomez23_bbwe}) methods have been proposed for this task.
-While classical methods are very low in complexity, they struggle with blind highband estimation and are therefore most effective when provided with a bit of side information.
-DNN-based methods, on the other hand, are much better at high-band modeling, but even dedicated low-complexity algorithms still operate in the range of multiple GFLOPS (e.g. $\sim 13$~GFLOPS in \cite{soltanmohammadi_super_resolution} or $\sim 7$~GFLOPS in \cite{gomez23_bbwe}) which prevents their deployment on smaller devices.
+While classical methods often have low complexity, they struggle with blind highband estimation and are therefore most effective when provided with side information.
+DNN-based methods, on the other hand, are much better at high-band modeling, but even dedicated low-complexity algorithms still operate in the range of multiple GFLOPS (e.g. $\sim$ 13~GFLOPS in \cite{soltanmohammadi_super_resolution} or $\sim$7~GFLOPS in \cite{gomez23_bbwe}) which prevents their deployment on mobile devices.